tmetsch/suricate/README.md

 ## Architecture

-The following ASCII Art shows the rough architecture of Suricate:
+The following ASCII art shows the rough architecture of Suricate:

             -----Web----                        -------------
             | -------- |                     -------------  |